Theodora Palaiologina (Byzantine empress): Byzantine Empress

+Empress dowager

 At some point after Michael's death in 1282, Theodora undertook the restoration of Lips monastery (now the Fenari Isa Mosque) which had been founded in the 10th century, and added a convent.
 In reconstructing the convent she added a second church, dedicated to St. John the Baptist.
 Talbot explains one motivation for her interest in the convent of Lips was to provide a place for her daughters and granddaughters to retire in their old age, per the current custom.
 Another was to provide a resting place for her family, having seen how Michael had been denied Christian burial.
 Talbot explains, "Theodora, as dowager empress and matriarch of the family, no doubt was determined to make provision for proper burial for herself and her descendants."

 Lastly, Theodora played a role in supporting scholarship and promoting the production of manuscripts.
 For example, soon after the recovery of Constantinople, she commissioned the monk Arsenios to translate into Greek a work on geometry by the Persian philosopher al-Zanati.
 The tract is preserved in Naples manuscript (II C 33), with a note that provides information about Theodora's patronage.

 Theodora died after a short illness on 4 March 1304.
 Her son the Emperor Andronikos II Palaiologos prepared a magnificent funeral, and she was laid to rest in the church of John the Baptist at Lips convent, where she had prepared her tomb some years earlier.
 The funeral oration was delivered by Theodore Metochites.